Political positions of Hillary Clinton: Armenian Genocide

-During her time in the Senate, Clinton was a co-sponsor of the Armenian Genocide Resolution, and as senator twice wrote to President Bush calling on him to refer to the Armenian genocide in his annual commemorative statement.Taylor Wofford, Hillary's Shifting Stance on the Armenian Genocide, Newsweek (April 24, 2015).
+During her time in the Senate, Clinton was a co-sponsor of the Armenian Genocide Resolution, and as senator twice wrote to President Bush, calling on him to refer to the Armenian genocide in his annual commemorative statement.Taylor Wofford, Hillary's Shifting Stance on the Armenian Genocide, Newsweek (April 24, 2015).
 (The use of the word "genocide" is contested by the government of Turkey.)
-In 2008 (the year Clinton unsuccessfully sought the Democratic nomination for president), Clinton stated that "I believe the horrible events perpetrated by the Ottoman Empire against Armenians constitute a clear case of genocide."
+In 2008, during her presidential run, she stated that "I believe the horrible events perpetrated by the Ottoman Empire against Armenians constitute a clear case of genocide."

 As secretary of state under Obama, Clinton shifted her position on the atrocity; consistent with administration policy, neither Clinton nor the Department of State used the word genocide, which angered Armenians and the Armenian National Committee of America.ANCA Condemns Clinton's Complicity in Genocide Denial, Armenian Weekly (January 27, 2012).
 At a State Department event in January 2012, Clinton stated that the atrocity "has always been viewed, and I think properly so, as a matter of historical debate" causing "high emotions" and "that is the right posture for the United States Government" to avoid using the word.

 After leaving office as secretary of state, Clinton resumed using the term genocide.
 A Clinton aide told Newsweek in April 2015 that Clinton "has a record of expressing her own view that this was a genocide."